 We sell our products through, OEMs, distributors, resellers and network operators, and we are occasionally party to sales agreements with customers comprising a significant portion of our revenue.
 Most of these customers also sell products of our competitors.
 Accordingly, our business and future success depends on our ability to maintain and build on existing relationships and develop new relationships with OEMs, distributors, resellers and network operators.
 If certain of our significant customers, for any reason, discontinues their relationship with us or reduces or postpones current or expected purchase orders for products, or suffers from business failure, our revenues and profitability could decline, perhaps materially.
-In the year ended December 31, 2012, two customers individually accounted for more than 10% of our aggregated revenue, from continuing and discontinued operations, and on a combined basis, represented approximately 25% of our aggregated revenue.
-In the year ended December 31, 2011, three customers each accounted for more than 10% of our aggregated revenue from continuing and discontinued operations, and on a combined basis, represented approximately 36% of our aggregated revenue.
+In the year ended December 31, 2012, two customers individually accounted for more than 10% of our aggregated revenue, from continuing and discontinued operations, and on a combined basis, represented approximately 25% of our aggregated revenue from continuing and discontinued operations, and on a combined basis, represented approximately 36% of our aggregated revenue.